 Let loved ones know you’re quitting alcohol, and find a few that are willing to check in on you or act as an ally throughout the process.
 Consider joining a support group; if Alcoholics Anonymous isn’t your thing, there are AA alternatives like SMART recovery and LifeRing.
 Finally, consider finding a therapist or a recovery coach.
 Experienced professionals can help you work through your drinking triggers and develop new coping strategies.

 Read more: Building a Support System in Recovery

 6. Have a Plan For Withdrawal

 This is one of the most important tips for quitting drinking.
 In some cases alcohol withdrawal can be dangerous or even fatal.
 Some people find the symptoms mild enough that they can ride them out by themselves.
 But if you drink heavily, you may experience seizures, hallucinations, and even life-threatening changes in heart rate.
-It’s best to talk to your doctor before attempting cold turkey on your own.
+It’s best to talk to your doctor or medical provider before attempting cold turkey on your own.

 Learn more about the symptoms of alcohol withdrawal, and how to keep yourself safe.

 Reducing your drinking beforehand often makes it easier (and safer) to quit completely.
 Some people create a tapering schedule and gradually cut back.
 Others make moderation their goal.
 This can be difficult if you have a history of alcohol dependence, but there are medications such as naltrexone that can make this achievable.
 If you’d like to still have the occasional social drink, that may be a real option.

 Medication-assisted treatment is becoming more popular as a way to quit drinking.
 There are several prescription medications proven effective in helping people moderate or give up alcohol.
 If you struggle with long-term alcohol cravings, or want to quit gradually, this can prove especially helpful.